Skip to content

 FAQs

-Q: Is the keto diet safe for athletes?
+Q: Is the ketogenic diet safe for athletes?

-Q: How long does it take to adapt to the keto diet?
+Q: How long does it take to adapt to a ketogenic diet?

-Q: Are there any risks associated with the keto diet for athletes?
+Q: Are there any potential side effects of the ketogenic diet for athletes?

 Conclusion